jarekstrzele/obsidian_notes/R U S T/Ultimate Rust Crash Course/I 5 Final Lectures.md

 use std::thread;

 fn main(){

-	let handle = thread::spawn(move || {
+	//this closure is executed as the main function of the thread let handle = thread::spawn(move || {
 		// do stuff in a child thread
 	}) ;
+// do stuff simultaneously in the main thread

+// wait until thread has exited
+	handle.join().unwrap();

 }
 ```

+`async` / `await` is a much more efficient approach with `I/O`: network or disk